nekonyuu/nekonyuu.github.io/content/posts/developer-life-with-wsl.md

 ## Wrapping up

-Using WSL allowed me in the end to check all my requirements, while still having a Linux environment available without having to run an actual virtual machine side-by-side, hence why I'm staying currently with this setup !
-And I'm able to [use the NVidia GPU for ML tasks also in WSL](https://developer.nvidia.com/cuda/wsl), without killing my battery.
+Using WSL allowed me in the end to check all my requirements, while still having a Linux environment available on-demand and not too heavy on resources, hence why I'm staying currently with this setup.
+I'm also able to [use the NVidia GPU for ML tasks also in WSL](https://developer.nvidia.com/cuda/wsl) without killing my battery.

-Now, after following this, you are able to use WSL and work with it nearly as if it was your main OS, while interacting with usual Windows applications !
+I won't say Windows doesn't have quirks, but so far, I'm fine with it being my daily driver since January 2019.